folio-org/folio-analytics/sql/report_queries/item_count/README.md

   * Should we add instance statistical code type name? (e.g., ARL (Collection stats), DISC (Discovery); SERM (Serial management), etc.)
   * Should we add holdings statistical code type name? (e.g., ARL (Collection stats), DISC (Discovery); SERM (Serial management), etc.)
   * Should we add item statistical code type name? (e.g., ARL (Collection stats), DISC (Discovery); SERM (Serial management), etc.)
-  * Should we add item material type source or is this material type category in general?
+  * Should we add item material type source or is this material type source in general?
 (MARC, equipment, etc.)
-  * Should we add item material type name or is this material type source in general?
+  * Should we add item material type category or is this material type category in general?
+Is it even implemented?
+In MM list.
+(MARC, equipment, etc.)
-  Should we add item material type source or is this material type source in general (MARC, equipment, etc.)
+  * Should we add item material type name?
+Available in Item-ext.

-    * ITEM MATERIAL TYPE CATEGORY OR IS THIS MATERIAL TYPE CATEGORY IN GENERAL?
-IS IT EVEN IMPLEMENTED?
-IN MM LIST.
-    * ITEM MATERIAL TYPE NAME?
-AVAIlABLE IN ITEM EXT
-  * Jennifer said the item call number is the effective call number.
+  * Jennnifer said the item call number is the effective call number.
   * Information tracked possibly through holdings records notes?: provenance; precious bindings, copy notes, dedications, inscriptions, left by decedents, etc. Use a filter with truncation.
 Which measures each institution uses to track this information could differ.
   * When fields available?:
     * When the holdings discover suppress field becomes available, add it to the WHERE hardcoded filters and update comment.